 Distinction

-Glass, wood, vanish, sheet cover of 21st Modern Art publication and Distinction (by Pierre Bourdieu)
+Glass, wood, vanish, sheet cover of 21st Modern Art publication and Distinction publication (by Pierre Bourdieu)

 40 x 25 x 46 cm